Bush & Campbell entities

 “We”, “Us” & “Our” refer to Bush & Campbell Pty Ltd (ACN 53 001 353 475), John L Bush & Campbell (ABN 33 225 395 249) and Bush & Campbell Financial Services (Securitor Financial Group Ltd ABN 48 009 189 495, Australian Financial Services Licensee 240687 and Australian Credit Licence 240 687), (collectively "B&C").

 In this policy we explain how and why we collect your personal information, how we use it, and what controls you have over our use of it.
-B&C is committed to complying with Commonwealth legislation governing privacy of personal information by businesses and to protecting and safeguarding your privacy when you deal with us.
+B&C is committed to complying with the Commonwealth Privacy Act 1988 and to protecting and safeguarding your privacy when you deal with us.

 Protecting your privacy